TTS-Curriculum/javascript-oop-assignment/README.md

 Replace `main` with the name of the branch you want

 # ABC Car Lot Assignment using Javascript Classes
-## Write a Car class in Javascript that has the following properties:
+## Write a Car class in Javascript that takes the following properties as parameters and sets them in a constructor:
 1. Make
 2. Model
 3. Year